 Most class meetings will include a section of lab time where we use the classroom computers to learn software.
 If you would like to bring your own device (laptop, smartphone, etc.) to take notes, that is acceptable.
-However, you may need to use specific software (Photoshop, etc.) that is installed on the lab computers.

 We'll be relying heavily on web resources to help expand our knowledge of contemporary digital design culture as well as to help us answer questions / troubleshoot software and other tools.
 This is particularly true with regards to design software: there are many forums, FAQs, tutorials, and other resources online that will help expand your knowledge of these tools.
 LEARN TO CONSULT THESE RESOURCES BEFORE YOU ASK FOR HELP.